piwicode/piwicode.github.io/_posts/2014-01-26-Cutting-off-quicksort.md

 ---
 layout: post
 title: Cutting off quick-sort
 excerpt: Quick-sort is fast in practice but is beaten by insertion sort on small datasets.
-From this observation, we can design an hybrid algorythm to reap the best of both.
+From this observation, we can design an hybrid algorithm to reap the best of both.
 ---

 The quick-sort algorithm has been developed by Tony Hoare in 1960, with expected `O(n log n)` comparisons and `O(log n)` memory space to sort `n` items.
-The quick-sort outperform the others in practice, but there is no guarantee.
-When it spins off the road the complexity becomes quadratic.
-It is a classic recipe with many variants.
+The quick-sort outperforms others algorithms in practice, but it has no guarantee: when it spins off the road the complexity becomes quadratic.
+Like every classic recipe, quick-sort has many variants.
 Indeed writing a robust implementation that avoids quadratic response time reveals challenging, but that's another story.
-Here is a naive quick-sort implementation.
+Here is a naive quick-sort implementation:

 {% highlight java %}
     /**